aduy2408/manhwa-machine-translator/README_WEB.md

 # Korean Manhwa Translator - Web Version

-A modern web-based application for detecting and translating Korean text in manhwa (webtoon) images.
-Features a FastAPI backend and React frontend for seamless image processing and batch translation.
+A modern web-based application for detecting and translating Korean text in manhwa (webtoon) image

+## USE IMAGE ASSISTANT DOWNLOADER TO INSTALL ALL IMAGES OF A MANHWA CHAPTER FRON WFWF
+## USE IMAGE ASSISTANT DOWNLOADER TO INSTALL ALL IMAGES OF A MANHWA CHAPTER FRON WFWF
+## USE IMAGE ASSISTANT DOWNLOADER TO INSTALL ALL IMAGES OF A MANHWA CHAPTER FRON WFWF

+## YOU CAN ALSO TRY TO USE A DIFFERENT OCR MODEL(THIS REPO USES KOREAN PADDLE OCR), JUST CHANGE THE MODEL NAME FOR RECOGNIZING TEXT, LIKE JAPANESE, IF PADDLE HAS THAT MODEL
+## YOU CAN ALSO TRY TO USE A DIFFERENT OCR MODEL(THIS REPO USES KOREAN PADDLE OCR), JUST CHANGE THE MODEL NAME FOR RECOGNIZING TEXT, LIKE JAPANESE, IF PADDLE HAS THAT MODEL
 ## Overview

 The web version provides a complete solution for Korean text extraction and translation with: